samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

     combined_plot
     ```

 4. For the categorical variables, plot bar charts for the different values of `y`.
-Do you see a difference between plots for any of the variables you choose?

     ```{r}
     # Location WindGustDir WindDir9am WindDir3pm